Samuellyworld/Choice-Coin-JS-Tutorial/README.md

-# Building a decentralized voting application with choice coin and and javascript algorand sdk tutorial using NodeJs
+# Building a decentralized voting app with choice coin and and javascript-algorand-sdk tutorial using NodeJs